 Darks

-Just like the Bias section, if you add individual frames, the weighted batch preprocessing script will create a master dark frame.
-If you already have a master dark, the script will use the master dark image as-is with no further processing.
+Just like the Bias section, if individual frames are added, the weighted batch preprocessing script will create a master dark frame.
+If a master dark is added, the script will use the master dark image as-is with no further processing.

 The Image Integration section of the Dark tab details how the dark images are integrated into a single master dark frame.
 Typically, these settings can be left at the defaults.

 Note: The Exposure tolerance setting tells the script that any image within the defined number of seconds should be considered the same.
 An image at 595 seconds will get integrated with an image at 604 seconds.
-If you are using Dark Flats, you will want to move the exposure tolerance to zero so that it creates dark flats per filter exposure.
+If you are using Dark Flats, you will want to move the exposure tolerance to zero so that it creates dark flats per filter exposure as dark flat exposure difference are sometimes less than 1 second.

 Flats

 This is where your file/folder naming structure is useful.
-Because my files are labeled with the word Flat and the Filter name, the preprocessing script is able to group the files together and create master flat frames for each filter.
+Because if the files are labeled with the word Flat and the Filter name, the preprocessing script is able to group the files together by filter and create master flat frames for each filter.

 Lights

-Again, having the filter name within the file name will allow the preprocessing script to group images by filter.
+Having the filter name within the file name allows the preprocessing script to group images by filter.

-The Lights tab, provide us with many additional options regarding calibration and integration.
+The Lights tab, provide many additional options regarding calibration and integration.

 1. Subframe weighting.
 This aligns with the Subframe Selector process where each frame is graded and weighted based on the quality.
-You can select the option for weights, with PSF Signal Weight often works well.
+Different weighting options are available, but PSF Signal Weight often works well.

 3. Local Normalization.
 This aligns with the Local Normalization process.
-I prefer to have my location normalization process be based on multiple integrated images instead of a single image.
-By selecting Normalization parameters, you can have your reference frame be based on the integration of best frames and specify the maximum number of frames to use.
+It is typcially a good idea to have local normalization be based on a set of integrated images versus a single frame.
+By selecting Normalization parameters, the Reference Frame Generation option is available to set to Integrate of Best Frames.
+When using best frames, also define the maximum number of frames to use.
+Around 10% is a good number.

 Calibration

-With our frames added, we now verify our settings in the Calibration tab.
+With the frames added, it’s worthwhile to verify the settings the preprocessing steps in the Calibration tab.

 Verify the following items: